Purdue-CS193/homework-0-nsachdeva2/index.md

+# Nandini's First CS193 Homework

+- I meet people from the same majors in a smaller-sized class
+- The instructors have gone through the class before as students
+- We learn things that are not taught in the regular CS 180 classes

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.